 Brooklyn Bridge Park, one of the largest and most significant public projects to be built in New York City in a generation, has transformed a once dilapidated industrial waterfront into a vibrant and thriving 85-acre civic landscape.
 Brooklyn Bridge Park is designed to be both environmentally and financially sustainable, a critical element of the park’s long-term sustainability.
 Operated as a not-for-profit controlled by the City of New York, the Brooklyn Bridge Park Corporation develops, capitally improves, and maintains the Park and is responsible for all day-to-day operations.

 Cleaner Harbor Has a Downside: Pests That Plague Park Construction.
-The New York Times, Aug.
+The New York Times, By Lisa W. Foderaro.
+Aug.
 23, 2011.

 The Critters Doing $114 Million in Damage to Brooklyn’s Piers.
 The New York Times, By Winnie Hu.
 Sept.
 13, 2019.